prismicio-community/scala-kit/README.md

 Then add, the library dependency:

 ```
-"io.prismic" %% "scala-kit" % "1.0.18"
+"io.prismic" %% "scala-kit" % "1.2.0"
 ```

-*(you may need to adapt the version number)*
+ * *you may need to adapt the version number*
+ * *Play 2.2 users: use the 1.1.x branch for compatibility*

 #### Get started with prismic.io